ahspadafora/PropertyListings/README.md

 Property Listings is a mobile application written in Javascript that displays real estate data.
 I wrote this application following along with Ray Wenderlich's React Native tutorial. https://www.raywenderlich.com/165140/react-native-tutorial-building-ios-android-apps-javascript.

-I added a feature by seguing to a detail view where I list details for the selected listing.
+I have contributed to the original code by adding a segue to a detail view, where I list details for the selected listing.

 ## Getting Started